Koratun/metacognition_artificial_intelligence/README.md

 # Metacognition Artificial Intelligence

-A Flutter and Python project to visually educate users how to build AI using TensorFlow and Keras
+A Flutter and Python project to visually educate users how to build AI using TensorFlow and Keras.

+Note that even if you are only working on Flutter, you still need to setup python even if you don't write code in it.

+Python devs also need to setup Flutter so they can test their backend changes through the UI (as well as testing through the code).

 ## Getting Started in Flutter